microsoft/OSPO/learning_resources/strategy/releasing-oss-strategy.md

+> This is a teaching tool for people new to releasing OSS, or who want to revisit their goals for existing projects.
-> This playbook does not include guidance for licensing, compliance or other specific legal or business policies.
+> This does not include guidance for licensing, compliance or other specific legal or business policies

 # Introduction